aprilnovak/nekRSDoc/source/detailed_usage.rst

 * ``o_rst`` is written to a field named ``pressure``
 * ``o_yPlus`` is written to a field named ``temperature``

-nekRS's rigid output system requires additional maneuvering if you wish to output more than one of each of each of these three categories of fields.
+nekRS's output system requires additional maneuvering if you wish to output more than one of each of each of these three categories of fields.
 For instance, suppose you want to output three different fields, ``o_field1``, ``o_field2``, and ``o_field3``, each of size ``nrs->fieldOffset``.
 Because only one input argument to ``writeFld`` can have